ycechungAI/moderngl/docs/the_guide/intro.rst

 The simplified story
 --------------------

-**OpenGL** (Open Graphics Library) has a long history reaching all the way back to 1992 when to was created by Silicon Graphics.
-It was partly based in their proprietary **IRIS GL** (Integrated Raster Imaging System Graphics Library) library.
+`OpenGL`_ (Open Graphics Library) has a long history reaching all the way back to 1992 when it was created by `Silicon Graphics`_.
+It was partly based in their proprietary `IRIS GL`_ (Integrated Raster Imaging System Graphics Library) library.

-The purpose of OpenGL is to provide a standard way to interact with the graphics processing unit to achieve hardware accelerated rendering across several platforms.
+The purpose of `OpenGL`_ is to provide a standard way to interact with the graphics processing unit to achieve hardware accelerated rendering across several platforms.
 How this is done under the hood is up to the vendors (AMD, Nvidia, Intel, ARM .. etc) as long as the the specifications are followed.

-OpenGL have gone though many versions and it can be confusing when looking up resources.
+`OpenGL`_ have gone though many versions and it can be confusing when looking up resources.
 Today we separate "Old OpenGL" and "Modern OpenGL".
 From 2008 to 2010 version 3.x of OpenGL evolved until version 3.3 and 4.1 was released simultaneously